 Interest-bearing deposits are invested in call and fixed deposits, other money-market investments and South African government bonds at market-related yields.
 Interest earned on special Treasury bills is at the prevailing yield on 91-day Treasury bills.
-An amount equal to the non-interest-bearing deposits is invested in non-interestbearing Treasury bills.
+An amount equal to the non-interest-bearing deposits is invested in non-interest-bearing Treasury bills.

 The CPD also invests funds in the market on a buy- or sell-back basis at market-related yields.
-With respect to call deposit transactions between the Bank and the CPD, the Bank will pay interest to the CPD at a rate equal to the average of the prevailing yield on 91-day Treasury bills and the average rate paid on the most recent 28-day repurchase transactions conducted by the Bank with market counterparts.
+With respect to call deposit transactions between the Bank and the CPD, the Bank will pay interest to the CPD at a rate equal to 91-day Treasury bills.
 The 91-day Treasury bill yield will be applicable if this rate falls below the Treasury bill yield.
 In terms of the current interest rate policies as approved by the Board, loans and advances earn interest at a rate equal to the yield on 91-day Treasury bills.